6 Questions For Your Enterprise SaaS Sales Team

 So much goes into enterprise sales: Engaging prospective customers, managing pipelines, and closing deals, and the list goes on.

 For sales managers in the hyper-cutthroat world of Enterprise SaaS (Software-as-a-Service), it is especially imperative to occasionally stop, pause for a moment, and reassess overall approach.
 Where are strengths and weaknesses?
-Which aspects of our sales process are working or not working?
+Which aspects of our enterprise SaaS sales process are working or not working?
 And so forth.

 For these reasons, I urge sales managers in the Enterprise SaaS space to take a few minutes, pull back from the minutae that eat up much of your day and engage in some worthwhile, big-picture reflection.

-To assist in this process, go right to the heart of the processes, personnel, and product features that factor heavily into the success of your particular sales team.
+To assist in this process, go right to the heart of the processes, personnel, and product features that factor heavily into the success of your particular enterprise sales team.
 Get your yoga mat, take a deep breath, and look at these 6 broad-scope questions.

 Question 1.
 Is My Enterprise SaaS Sales Team Targeting the Right Buyers?